Dr. Michael Fisher (he/him)

 2023.
 Stein, G., M. Fisher, & N. Babakr.
 Surezha Excavations 2022: Erbil Plain, Kurdistan Region, Iraq.
 Institute for the Study of Ancient Cultures Annual Report 2022-23: 71-85.

 2022.
-Fisher, M., D. Jurkenas, A. Jambajantsan, B. Jamsranjav, et al. Multidisciplinary Digital Methodologies for Documentation and Preservation of Immovable Archaeological Heritage in the Khovd River Valley, Western Mongolia [version 1; peer review: awaiting peer review].
+Fisher, M., D. Jurkenas, A. Jambajantsan, B. Jamsranjav, et al. Multidisciplinary Digital Methodologies for Documentation and Preservation of Immovable Archaeological Heritage in the Khovd River Valley, Western Mongolia [version 1; peer review: 1 approved, 2 approved with reservations].
 New Digital Archaeologies Collection, F1000Research 11:1250.

 2021.
 Fisher, M., M. Fradley, P. Flohr, B. Rouhani, and F. Simi.
 Ethical Considerations for Remote Sensing and Open Data in Relation to the Endangered Archaeology in the Middle East and North Africa Project.
 Archaeological Prospection 28 (3), 279-292.